Patchwork in Prague

 Breakfast at the hotel

-AM: Half-day city highlights tour with a local, English-speaking guide.
-Please note, we will leave by coach but there is quite a lot of walking so comfortable shoes are recommended.
+0930-1330: Half-day city highlights tour with a local, English-speaking guide.
+Please note, we will leave the hotel by coach but there is quite a lot of walking so comfortable shoes are recommended.
 The tour includes a visit to Prague Castle, after which you will walk down to Charles Bridge and Old Town Square with its famous Astronomical Clock.

 Sunday 7th April

-Coach transfer to Prague airport for return flights to the UK.
+Those flying to Gatwick will take the coach transfer to Prague airport for their return flight to the UK

 Dublin with AerLingus, £525p/p